sandeepsharma99/python_hitesh_chaudhary/python_notes.md

 - rapid app development attract developer
 - it is widely used in data science/analytics app development game development mostely in al/ml

-# Q Dynamic Typing
+# Q: Dynamic Typing
 - Python determines variable types at runtime based on the assigned value, so explicit declaration is not needed.

-# Q how do you work with date and time ?
+# Q: how do you work with date and time ?
 - simply we import date and time module then.now()
 ```python
 import datetime
 now = datetime.datetime.now()
 ```

-# Q DataType ?
+# Q: DataType ?
 - Python has several built-in data types to classify values/information, which represent what kind of value is stored and what operation can be performed on the data.
 There are following `7` categories: Numeric, Sequence , Mapping, Set, Boolean, NoneType and Binary Types.